-(Last Updated on : 28/08/2014)
+(Last Updated on : 09/09/2016)

-), in the year 1950, to help the sick and the poor.
+, in the year 1950, to help the sick and the poor.
 She helped the destitute, orphaned, sick and dying people in the Indian city

 through her Missionaries of Charity, which later expanded to other parts of the country.
 Mother Teresa was one of the greatest women in the history of the world, who dedicated her entire life for serving humanity.
 An Albanian Catholic, Mother Teresa was not an Indian by birth but dedicated her life for the poverty stricken and grieved masses of India.
-Her selfless work towards the betterment of the poverty stricken and down trodden is a glowing inspiration for all.
-Compassion, dignity and sympathy are the words that can describe Mother Teresa best and her every action was marked by these virtues.
+In 1979 she received the Nobel Peace Prize for her humanitarian work.
+She died in September 5th, 1997 and was beatified in October 2003.

 Early Life of Mother Teresa

 Mother Teresa was born as Agnes Gonxha Bojaxhiu in Skopje, Macedonia (then Yugoslavia) on 26th August, 1910.
-She was the youngest of the three siblings.
-She decided to work for the charity and at the age of 17 joined the catholic missionary as a nun.
+She was the youngest of the 3 siblings.
+She decided to work for the charity and at the age of 17 joined the catholic missionary as a Nun.
 Later when she joined an Irish order, the Sisters of Loreto, she took the name Teresa.

 Teresa came to India in 1929, and on 24th May, 1931 she took her first religious vows as a nun.
-At that time Teresa taught geography and Catholicism at the St. Mary's School in Kolkata and was appointed the head mistress of the school in 1944.
+At that time, Teresa taught geography and Catholicism at the St. Marys School in Kolkata and was appointed the head mistress of the school in 1944.
 She was sent back to Darjeeling district

 .
-On the way back to Darjeeling in train she received what she called 'the call within the call and dedicated herself for missionary work following her departure from the Sisters of Loreto in 1948.
+On the way back to Darjeeling in train she received what she called the call within the call and dedicated herself for missionary work following her departure from the Sisters of Loreto in 1948.

 Social Services of Mother Teresa

 from the Holy Family Hospital.
 She established a school in the slums for educating the poor children and also aided the poor of their sickness.
 She was joined in her effort by a group of voluntary helpers who initially rented a house for their selfless work.

-The Missionaries of Charity
+Missionaries of Charity by Mother Teresa

 The Missionaries of Charity which was set in motion with just 12 members now has thousands serving the poor.
-With over 500 centres in more than 100 countries, the missionary runs AIDS hospices, orphanages, charity centres worldwide, and caring for disabled, aged, alcoholics, refugees, the blind, the poor and homeless and victims of floods, epidemics and famine in Asia, Africa, Latin America, North America, Poland, and Australia.
+With over 500 centers in more than 100 countries, the missionary runs AIDS hospices, orphanages, charity centers worldwide, and caring for disabled, aged, alcoholics, refugees, the blind, the poor and homeless and victims of floods, epidemics and famine in Asia, Africa, Latin America, North America, Poland, and Australia.

-In the year 1966, Mother Teresa founded the Missionaries of Charity Brothers.
+In the year 1966, Mother Teresa founded the “Missionaries of Charity Brothers”.
 Her missionaries outstretched to the corners of the world and established themselves in countries like Venezuela, Rome, Tanzania, Austria, Asia, Africa, Europe and the United States.

 Awards and Recognitions of Mother Teresa

-For her selfless and devoted service for the deprived and underprivileged, Mother Teresa was conferred with the most coveted and the prestigious Nobel Peace Prize and the Pope Jon XXIII in the year 1979.
+For her selfless and devoted service for the deprived and underprivileged, Mother Teresa was conferred with the most coveted and the prestigious Nobel Peace Prize and the Pope John XXIII in the year 1979.

-In 1980 she received India's highest civilian award by the Government of India
+In 1980 she received India's highest civilian award by the Government of India, the Bharat Ratna award.